 We have made advances in our commitment to reduce waste throughout all of our facilities worldwide.
 We are dedicated to identifying ways we can reduce waste even further.

 In support of the 2020 Sustainability goal to integrate green design and reduce waste throughout our product portfolio, Bristol Myers Squibb is conducting environmental life cycle analyses of Yervoy® and Orencia® product packaging using software that assists in identifying the environmental impact of packaging material.

 Packaging waste or packaging tonnage reduction (our 2010-2015 packaging sustainability metric) was replaced in the 2016-2020 packaging sustainability metrics with reduction of CO2 greenhouse gases, which are reported in Kilograms CO2 (e).
 Packaging analyses already conducted include a focus on transportation environmental impact as well as packaging material tonnage and the amount of recycled material we use in our packaging materials.
 Comparison of alternative packaging designs has identified improvements that are being pursued.

 We promote recycling as a preferred alternative to disposal, but our ultimate goal is to reduce waste generation through source reduction.
-Our 2015 Goal to reduce packaging waste by 5 percent supported this objective.
-From 2013 to 2015, we decreased the total amount of nonhazardous waste by 15.5 percent.
+From 2015 to 2018, we decreased the total amount of hazardous waste generated by approximately 73.6 percent.
+Non-hazardous waste generated decreased by approximately 40.1 percent over the same period.
+When combined, the total waste generated decreased by 52.8 percent and decreased 65.4 percent when normalized by sales.

-The amount of nonhazardous waste recycled increased by over 100 percent absolute during the same period.
-The amount of hazardous waste decreased by 7.2 percent.
-We also decreased the amount of hazardous waste recycled by 40 percent.
-When combined the total waste generated decreased by 12.1 percent, and decreased 13.0 percent when normalized by sales.
+The amount of nonhazardous waste recycled and/or reclaimed increased by 5 percent during the same period.
+We also decreased the amount of hazardous waste recycled by 87 percent due to decreased use of hazardous materials by ‘green’ substitution, better overall material use, better planning strategies and operational adjustments.

 For more information, see our Sustainability Goals.